EENI Global Business School.

 Courses: Business in Central Africa, East Africa, Southern Africa.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study, Course Master Doctorate in International Business in French Marché commun de l’Afrique orientale et australe (COMESA) Study Master Doctorate in International Business in Spanish Mercado Común de África Oriental y Austral (COMESA) Masters Foreign Trade in Portuguese Mercado Comum da África Oriental e Austral (COMESA).
+Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French COMESA Study Master Doctorate in International Business in Spanish COMESA Masters Foreign Trade in Portuguese COMESA.

 Custom Union - Common Market for Eastern and Southern Africa COMESA